bmqy/sublimeText-backups/Packages/Minify/README.md

 *(Preferences > Package Settings > Minify > Settings - Default)*

+Please do not edit the **Settings - Default** file!!

 ## Project settings

-You can override the default and user settings for individual projects.
+Also, you can override the default and user settings for individual projects.
 Just add a "Minify" object to the "settings" object in the project's .sublime-project file containing your [project specific settings](http://www.sublimetext.com/docs/3/projects.html).

 ###Example: